-If you insert a CD/DVD into the optical drive and the Auto-Run feature does not automatically start your disc, try launching the CD/DVD manually.
+If you insert an optical disc into the optical drive and the Auto-Run feature does not automatically start your disc, try launching the optical disc manually.
 To do this, follow these steps:

-- 1 Click Start, and then Computer.

-- 2 Click the optical drive icon.
+- 1 Click Start, and then Computer. - 2 Click the optical drive icon.

-The disc drive will run the CD/DVD.
+The disc drive will run the optical disc.

 If your disc does not run using this method, try using an application that is associated with the media on the disc.
-For example, if it is a music CD, open Windows Media® Player and use it to select and then play the CD.
+For example, if it is a music CD, open Windows Media[®] Player and use it to select and then play the CD.
 For other types of media, use the associated software to open the files on the disc.